josephsmartinez/FallSemester2018/UnixLinux/Topics/AdminTools/Jobs/Readme.md

-# Job Scheduling in Unix and Linx
+# Job Scheduling in Unix and Linux

 at and batch
 - execute command in the future